xuemeiwei/Movie-Trailer_Udacity/README.md

 # Movie-Trailer_Udacity
-This is the first project of Udacity
+This is the first project of Udacity.